MikeAmy/django-signalmethods/README.md

     responses = spaceship.has_collided(asteroid=Asteroid())

 asteroid destroyed

-Boom!
+Output: Boom!

-Note that non-kwyword arguments will be mapped to the correct name, and that unneeded arguments are just ignored, and that no arguments are required (as they may have defaults, like make_noise.
+Note that non-keyword arguments will be mapped to the correct name, and that unneeded arguments are just ignored, and that no arguments are required (as they may have defaults, like make_noise.

     responses = spaceship.has_collided(Asteroid(), aliens=False)

 asteroid destroyed

-Boom!
+Output: Boom!

 Game Over

 Also note that if needed arguments are missing, the usual errors come through:

     responses = spaceship.has_collided()

+Output:

 Traceback (most recent call last):

 TypeError: destroy_spaceship_and_asteroid() takes at least 2 arguments (1 given)